 Having a headshot is crucial for your business.
-It lends credibility to you as a business person, and it has countless uses for your business in terms of their marketing.
+It lends credibility to you as a business person, and it has countless uses for your business in terms of its marketing.
 However, finding a quality photographer can get pricey.
 The average cost of a photographer to shoot these photos for you is between $250 to $400 per session.
 If that doesn’t fit in your budget, but you still need a headshot, you can use your phone.
 While the quality will not be the same as a professional photographer, it can do the trick in a crunch-time situation.
 Here are some tips on how to use your phone to get a quality headshot.

 Grab a friend for help

 It is possible that you can do this all by yourself.
 However, it could get complicated.
 Most smartphones now have timers that you can set to help you take photos.
 That is nice if you want to pose a group of friends and then run into the picture and join them.
 But that doesn’t mean it is going to give you a quality headshot.
 Utilizing this method is going to mean a lot of running back and forth.
 It is also going to mean you need a tripod.
 Just ask a friend to come along for an hour or so of fun.
 Maybe you and your friend can help each other with headshots?

 Make sure you are using a smartphone

 It should go without saying, but only take photos of this importance with a smartphone.
 For those of us who have had our smartphones for years, it’s hard for us to imagine there is anything else still on the market in terms of phones.
 But the flip phone with its very basic camera still exists.
 And without fail, people still try to use it for crucial projects like this.
 While it may get the job done as a phone, it will not get the job done as a camera.
 If you do not have a smartphone, ask a friend who does if they can be your photographer and take some pictures for you.